-Supercell’s game Clash of Clans is on trending news for the past few weeks.
-Definitely one of the reasons is its Town Hall 16 update taking over the Town Hall 15, but there is another handy discussion in the scene.
+Clash of Clans has been on trending news for the past few weeks.
+One of the reasons is its Town Hall 16 update taking over the Town Hall 15, but there is another handy discussion in the scene.
 It’s about the Clash of Clans Loot Forecaster site.
 For a long time, this site has been in the talks for citing loot data in different regions.
 Based on time, active players, and conditions, the site gives the data.
 Over the last 5 years, a lot of questions on this have been repeatedly asked, where answers were not exactly accurate in some cases.
 In this article, we’ll be discussing the Clash of Clans Forecaster and dig deeper into the website.

 Clash of Clans Forecaster: Basic Overview